-Despite these challenges, this report highlights the excellent work being done daily by our team here at Gravesham.
+Despite these challenges, this report highlights the excellent work being done on a daily basis by our team here at Gravesham.

 We are proud to be one of the few local authorities to retain our own council houses, meaning we are in direct control of all repairs and maintenance and our tenants know they can speak directly to us if they have any issues or problems.